Rexeref/pmm/README.md

-# pm-man
+# pmm

-Una serie di mini script SH per sfruttare le funzionalità di alcuni package manager attraverso fzf
+A series of mini SH scripts to manage some package managers through fzf.